 The dream is to transfer data with a couple quick commands, in one try, with no headaches.
 But there's always the fear of the nightmare scenario that you'll need to manually enter data and burn up days or weeks of valuable time in the process.
 The reality is almost always somewhere in between these extremes.

 Dan McGuckin Consultant, TAG Management

-In order to pull back the curtain on what goes into transferring data from one accounting system to another, I connected with Dan McGuckin from TAG, a software provider offering accounting programs from NetSuite and Sage, as well as their own Contractor V product.
+In order to pull back the curtain on what goes into transferring data from one accounting system to another, I connected with Dan McGuckin from TAG, an accounting software provider offering programs from NetSuite and Sage, as well as their own Contractor V product.
 Dan has 20 years of experience in designing and launching enterprise application initiatives and has personally assisted on hundreds of implementations.

 To get a better grip on what you can expect when migrating accounting data between systems, read on to get answers on the following questions: